 Lakehead University

 Lakehead University offers a broad range of degree and diploma programs—including programs designed for Indigenous students—across nine faculties on two campuses.
-The main campus—home to the Bora Laskin Faculty of Law—is located in Thunder Bay, Ontario, where sightings of foxes, beavers and deer are common.
+The main campus offers more than 85 programs across nine faculties and is located in Thunder Bay, Ontario, where sightings of foxes, beavers and deer are common.
 At the centre of campus, man-made Lake Tamblyn offers a prime fishing spot and doubles as a skating rink during the winter.
 A tunnel system that connects most campus buildings comes in handy on cold winter days.
-Lakehead’s Orillia campus, a 90-minute drive north of Toronto, offers a slate of programs in almost 20 areas, including interdisciplinary studies, criminology, environmental sustainability, and media, film and communications.
-The first cohort of the new collaborative doctor of veterinary medicine program—a partnership between Lakehead and the University of Guelph—begins this year, designed to address the critical veterinarian shortage in rural and Indigenous communities in northern Ontario.
+Lakehead’s Orillia campus, a 90-minute drive north of Toronto, offers 20 undergraduate programs and five graduate ones, including interdisciplinary studies, criminology, environmental sustainability and media, film and communications.
+The new collaborative doctor of veterinary medicine program—a partnership between Lakehead and the University of Guelph—began in 2025, designed to address the critical veterinarian shortage in rural and Indigenous communities in northern Ontario.
 “Students choose Lakehead for its world-class education, award-winning research, liveable communities surrounded by nature and, ultimately, to realize their full potential,” says president Gillian Siddall.
-“Through our uniquely accessible pathways to entry, student support programs, and extensive opportunities for experiential learning, we help students achieve their dreams on their terms.”
+“Through our uniquely accessible pathways to entry, student support programs and extensive opportunities for experiential learning, we help students achieve their dreams on their terms.”
 A new STEM hub is currently under construction in Barrie.
-Beginning in September of 2026, it will offer programs in areas such as mechatronics, computer science and electrical engineering.
+Beginning in September of 2026, it will offer programs in mechatronics, computer science and electrical engineering, and will feature flexible classrooms, research spaces and several specialized labs, including an electronic motors and robotics lab.

 Quick facts